 Insider threats can pose a real security risk to companies.
-They can be caused by someone who is purposely malicious, as Sony discovered, or it can be something as simple as someone opening an attachment loaded with Malware that allows outsiders the opportunity to steal information.
+They can be caused by someone who is purposely malicious, as many businesses have discovered, or it can be something as simple as someone opening an attachment loaded with Malware that allows outsiders the opportunity to steal information.

 - Compromised actors: Insiders with access credentials or computing devices that have been compromised by an outside threat actor.
 These insiders are more challenging to address since the real attack is coming from outside, posing a much lower risk of being identified.

 - Negligent actors: Insiders who expose data accidentally — such as an employee who accesses company data through public WiFi without the knowledge that it’s unsecured.
 A large number of data breach incidents result from employee negligence towards security measures, policies and practices.

 - Malicious insiders: Insiders who steal data or destroy company networks intentionally – such as a former employee who injects malware in corporate computers on his last day at work.